 Inspect the level of the brake fluid before each operation.
 If the fluid level is low add DOT 4 brake fluid only.
-See page 141 for the part numbers of POLARIS products.
+See the Polaris Products section for the part numbers.

-WARNING!
 After opening a bottle of brake fluid, always discard any unused portion.
 Never store or use a partial bottle.
 Brake fluid is hygroscopic, meaning it rapidly absorbs moisture from the air.
 The moisture causes the boiling temperature of the brake fluid to drop, which can lead to early brake fade and the possibility of accident or severe injury.